KZedan/bliss-makers/README.md

 - 4:30pm - Retro (Feedback)

 ## Monday (29.07)
--Deciding what tech to use (Sinatra Framework, Ruby for backend, ORM - Datamapper, -Writing out user stories
+- Deciding what tech to use (Sinatra Framework, Ruby for backend, ORM - Datamapper,
+- Writing out user stories
--Creating issues for each user story, feature, etc.
+- Creating issues for each user story, feature, etc.
--Assigning pairs (Ben & Genny, Kareem & Anastasiia) -Setting up all the files for the project - FRAMEWORK
+- Assigning pairs (Ben & Genny, Kareem & Anastasiia)
+- Setting up all the files for the project - FRAMEWORK

 ## Tuesday (30.07)
 ## Wednesday (31.07)